-The guideline notes several conditions that could raise security concerns under AG ¶ 19.
+The guideline notes several conditions that could raise security concerns under AG $\P$ 19.
 Three are potentially applicable in this case:

-- (a) inability to satisfy debts; - (b) unwillingness to satisfy debts regardless of the ability to do so; and - (c) a history of not meeting financial obligations.
+(a) inability to satisfy debts;

+(b) unwillingness to satisfy debts regardless of the ability to do so; and

+(c) a history of not meeting financial obligations.

-Applicant had significant outstanding student loans.
+Applicant had significant past-due debs.
 The evidence is sufficient to raise these disqualifying conditions.

-- AG \P 20 provides conditions that could mitigate security concerns.
-I considered all of the mitigating conditions under AG \P 20 including: - (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; and - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts.
+AG $\P$ 20 provides conditions that could mitigate security concerns.
+I considered all of the mitigating conditions under AG $\P$ 20 including:

+(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;

+(b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; (c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; and

+(d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts.